mjziebarth/REHEATFUNQ/README.md

   and the numerical improvements that make some arguments obsolete.
 - Internal numerics: rewrite `HeatFlowAnomalyPosterior` code with templated precision.
 Simplify parts of this code and fix a number of numeric bugs.
+  Allow precision to be selected from Python.
+- Change `HeatFlowAnomalyPosterior` CDF/cCDF computation to use a divide-and-conquer adaptive Simpson's rule (Lagrange interpolator).
 - Internal numerics: series approximation of the difference of $\ln \Gamma$ functions appearing in various parts of the `HeatFlowAnomalyPosterior` code to eliminate cancellation errors and costly `lgamma` evaluations.